ner0-m/elsa/README.md

 Other imaging modalities can be supported by implementing appropriate operators.

-## Pre-release status
+## Library status

-elsa is currently in *pre-release status* and not yet fully functional.
-However, due to the Fully3D conference on June 2-6, 2019, a subset of the functionality is already available for your perusal.
-The missing modules will be brought online shortly.
+elsa was just released for the first time with fully functional status on July 19, 2019.
+While the first release is fully functional, some important functionality is still missing and planned for future minor releases in the near future.

 # Requirements